denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-The script will create a `EBS` volume based on the parameters that are passed from the `provision host` script.
-To recognise every volume easily there will be a tag added with the name of the host.
+The script will create aan `EBS` volume based on the parameters that are passed from the `provision host` script.
+To easily identify each volume, a tag will be added with the host's name.
-If the condition `IsSnapshotProvided` is true, when there is a value passed, the `Snapshot ID` will be configured otherwise this parameter remains empty.
+If the condition `IsSnapshotProvided` is true, the `Snapshot ID` will be configured.
+Otherwise the parameter will remain empty.

 ### 2.2.
 Adding CloudWatch metrics/alarms for the EBS data volume

 #### 2.2.1.
 CloudFormation Template
 To monitor the performance and health of the `EBS` volume, I added `CloudWatch` metrics and alarms for this device.

-As part of the `cfn-scripts` the `Cloudwatch Agent` will be configured to retrieve several metrics from the `EC2` machine such as the CPU utilization, amount of memory that is used, disk usage etc. The script looks like this:
+As part of the `cfn-scripts` the `Cloudwatch Agent` will be configured to collect various metrics from the `EC2` machine such as CPU utilization, memory usage, disk usage and more.
+The script looks like this:

 ```
                   {